Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Introduction and summary

 Section~\ref{adsbcftsec} develops the field theory interpretation of rememorization.
 The analysis applies to any holographic QFT, but for familiarity, we focus on CFTs.
 In \S~\ref{spatialsubsec}, we discuss a Wilsonian-like reduction of the CFT in position rather than momentum space, which leaves us with an effective BCFT.
 This can be used in particular to reduce to a causal diamond $D$, as in (\ref{DiamondInt2}) and Fig.~\ref{reducedcftfig} right.
 In \S~\ref{translationsubsec}, we relate this to the gravity description via AdS/BCFT, contemplating then a bulk truncated by an EOW brane, as depicted in Fig.~\ref{reducedbulkfig}.

 In \S~\ref{dnsubsec}, we return to (\ref{subregion}) and show that carrying out the $\cD\phir$ path integral over the EOW degrees of freedom has the net effect of imposing a Neumann (or really, nonlocal Robin-like) boundary condition, leading to the second and final form of our prescription, Eq.~(\ref{subregion3}), which should plausibly agree with the bulk dual of the Neumann version of the CFT reduced to $D$, Eq.~(\ref{DiamondInt3}).
 The equivalence between the bulk setups (\ref{subregion}) and (\ref{subregion3}), or between the boundary setups (\ref{DiamondInt2}) and (\ref{DiamondInt3}), provides a simple example of faithful translation between an ensemble of theories and a single theory, an important property that has been argued for \cite{marolfmaxfield,nomura,neuenfeld} in connection with the important recent advances in the black hole information paradox \cite{penington,aemm,islands,eastcoast,westcoast,micro}.
+Interesting constraints on the existence or range of validity of ensembles in a gravitational UV-complete framework have been recently discussed in \cite{mcnamaravafa,heckman}.